-- 1. Clean and dry installation area. - 2.
-Decide on exact location before you remove decal backing paper. - 3.
-Remove smaller portion of split backing paper. - 4.
-Place decal in position and slowly peel back remaining paper, smoothing decal as it is applied. - 5.
+- 1. Clean and dry the installation area. - 2.
+Decide on the exact location before you remove the decal backing paper. - 3.
+Remove the smaller portion of the split backing paper. - 4.
+Place the sign in position and slowly peel back the remaining paper, smoothing the sign as it is applied. - 5.
 Prick small air pockets with a pin and smooth out.